‘Banter’: How Wayne Couzens’ police colleagues tried to defend horrific messages

 The officers are accused of breaching police standards of professional behaviour between March 2019 and October 2019 by sending discriminatory or inappropriate messages, and failing to challenge or report inappropriate comments made by others.

-IOPC Regional Director Sal Naseem said: “The messages sent by these police officers were inexcusable and particularly disturbing given the profession they represent.
+IOPC regional director Sal Naseem said: “The messages sent by these police officers were inexcusable and particularly disturbing given the profession they represent.
 Social media cannot be a hiding place for these types of views.

 “Behaviour of this nature seriously undermines public confidence in policing.
 It is part of our role, and for police forces themselves, to ensure that it is rooted out and those responsible are held to account for their actions.”